Martin Sulzmann

 [I,I,I,I] => ?

-s in a row are unnecessary and can be represented
+Four Is in a row are unnecessary and can be represented

-by [I,V]
+by [I,V].

 Is there any roman number that evaluates to a negative number?